How effective is the fire and rescue service at keeping people safe and secure from fire and other risks?

 Areas for improvement

-- The service should assure itself that its risk-based inspection programme includes proportionate activity to reduce risk.
+- The service should assure itself that its enforcement plan prioritises the highest risks and includes proportionate activity to reduce risk.
 It should also include appropriate monitoring and evaluation.

-All fire and rescue services should assess fire risks in buildings and, when necessary, require building owners to comply with fire safety legislation.
+All fire and rescue services should assess fire risks in buildings and, where necessary, require building owners to comply with fire safety legislation.
 Each service decides how many assessments it does each year.
-But it must have a locally determined, risk-based inspection programme for enforcing the legislation.
+But it must have a locally-determined, risk-based inspection programme to enforce the legislation.

 We set out our detailed findings below.
 These are the basis for our judgment of the service’s performance in this area.